government-accountability-and-transparency

 The concept of transparency in government is not new.
 Throughout history, various movements and events have highlighted the need for openness in governance:

-• The Enlightenment: Philosophers like John Locke and Montesquieu emphasized the importance of government accountability and the role of the citizen in a democracy.
+- The Enlightenment: Philosophers like John Locke and Montesquieu emphasized the importance of government accountability and the role of the citizen in a democracy.
+Locke argued that the legitimacy of government rests on the consent of the governed, which requires access to information.

-• The Freedom of Information Act (FOIA): Enacted in the United States in 1966, FOIA was a significant step towards ensuring public access to government information.
+- The Freedom of Information Act (FOIA): Enacted in the United States in 1966, FOIA was a significant step toward ensuring public access to government information.
+It has been used extensively by journalists, researchers, and civic organizations to uncover crucial data.

-• Global Transparency Movements: In recent decades, organizations such as Transparency International have advocated for greater transparency and anti-corruption measures worldwide.
+- Global Transparency Movements: Organizations such as Transparency International (founded in 1993) have advocated for greater transparency and anti-corruption measures worldwide.
+The Open Government Partnership (OGP), launched in 2011, unites 75 countries and numerous subnational governments in commitments to openness and citizen participation.

 Benefits of Transparency in Modern Democracies